-Create A Custom Website
+1. Create A Custom Website

 If you’re tech savvy (or honestly even if you just know how to create a Tumblr page), you can easily pull this one off.
-A custom site can be as simple or complicated as you want -- from a simple page that tells your love story to an interactive site that’s totally customized.
+A custom site can be as simple or complicated as you want -- from a simple page that tells your love story to an interactive one that’s totally customized.

-Follow Their Lead: Put it this way: Brook and Britnee love the Goo Goo Dolls.
-So when Brook went to create a proposal video, he knew that their new song "Come To Me," would make the perfect soundtrack.
-Even better he emailed the Goo Goo Dolls PR contact and asked whether they would be willing to help him propose and they said yes (at the 3:40 minute-mark).
-The day he proposed, he invited Britnee to a movie theater to watch the Goo Goo Dolls proposal video.
-(She said yes.)
+Follow Their Lead: Brook and Britnee love the Goo Goo Dolls.
+So when Brook went to create a proposal video, he knew that their song "Come To Me" would make the perfect soundtrack.
+Even better -- he emailed the Goo Goo Dolls PR contact and asked whether they would be willing to help him propose, and they did(at the 3:40 minute-mark).
+The day he popped the question, he invited Britnee to a movie theater to watch the Goo Goo Dolls proposal video.
+(She said, "Yes.")

-Propose To Each Other (The Double Proposal)
+3. Propose to Each Other (the Double Proposal)

-Follow Their Lead: One bride on our message boards, @UponMidnight, says that she and her boyfriend proposed to one another on their seventh anniversary.
+Follow Their Lead: One bride on our message boards, UponMidnight, says that she and her boyfriend proposed to one another on their seventh anniversary.
 The two chose unique engagement rings that matched each other’s eyes.

-Laura and her girlfriend Kathrine had been together for three years when they started talking about getting engaged.
-"We both want diamond rings and we both want to propose to each other."
-Laura shared on our message boards, it was just a matter of finding the right timing.
+Laura and her girlfriend, Kathrine, had been together for three years when they started talking about getting engaged.
+"We both want diamond rings and we both want to propose to each other," Laura shared on our message boards.
+It was just a matter of finding the right timing.

-Involve A Special Talent Or Stunt
+5. Involve a Special Talent or Stunt

-Follow Their Lead: One skilled wake-boarder got down on one knee while trailing a boat with his girlfriend.
+Follow Their Lead: One skilled wakeboarder got down on one knee while trailing a boat with his girlfriend.
 Oh yeah, and the entire thing was caught on video.

 Another guy proposed in the middle of a rock climbing adventure.
 He even planted a few hidden cameras to capture the moment.

-Plan An On-Air Proposal
+6. Plan an On-Air Proposal

-Follow Their Lead: Simone Jhingoor thought that she was appearing on the Today Show to talk about her new non-profit business.
-Instead she was surprised to see her boyfriend ring-in-hand standing with Al Roker on the plaza at Rockefeller Center.
-The Today Show proposal was a huge suprise to her, not to mention the millions of viewers at home watching!
+Follow Their Lead:Today to talk about her new nonprofit business.
+Instead, she was surprised to see her boyfriend, ring in hand, standing with Al Roker on the plaza at Rockefeller Center.
+The proposal was a huge surprise to her, not to mention the millions of viewers watching at home!